| Copyright | (c) Justin Le 2015 |

 during which the blip was emmitted.

-Intervals are also used for things that want their Auto
+Intervals are also used for things that want their Autos to "signal"

 be done with me", when it is needed.
 For example, the interactAuto